-21.6 Recruitment Incentives
+Recruitment Incentives

 Payment arrangements among sponsors, organizations, investigators, and those referring research participants present a conflict of interest and may place participants at risk of coercion or undue influence or cause inequitable selection.
-Payment in exchange for referrals of prospective study participants ("finder's fees") is not permitted.
+Payment in exchange for referrals of prospective study subjects ("finder's fees") is not permitted.
 Similarly, payments designed to accelerate recruitment that is tied to the rate or timing of study enrollment ("bonus payments") also are not permitted.
+Bonus payments do not include payments for bona fide items or services.

-Section 22.
-Participant Outreach
+Section XXI: Participant Outreach

-The medical school is committed to ensuring that educational opportunities are offered to research participants, prospective research participants, and community members.
+The medical school is committed to ensuring that educational opportunities are offered to research participants, prospective research participants, and community members, which will enhance their understanding of human subjects research at the medical school and provide them the opportunity to provide input, seek information, and express concerns.